fbrowther/Big-Data-Analysis-of-Amazon-Product-Reviews-in-Cloud/README.md

     (2) In the non-Vine customer group (N=743), 37% had no verified purchase while the remaining 63% had.

-    (3) Seems like as seen before, mobile phone category purchases are not heavily influenced by the underlying forceful campaigning as the camera category gets.
+    (3) As seen before, mobile phone category purchases are also influenced by some sort of the underlying paid schemes as 'Camera' did.

 ([Mobile analysis screenshots](https://github.com/fbrowther/Amazon_Product_Reviews_Analysis_on_Cloud/tree/main/Level%202/Mobile))

 ## Summary of findings and analysis.

-    (1) Amazon reviews obtained as a part of Vine Program seem to be doing okay.
+    (1) Amazon reviews obtained as a part of Vine Program seem to be fair so far.
 However, vast majority of 5 star reviews were given by 'supposedly unpaid' customers with no verfied purchase history in both categories analysed.

     (2) Amazon needs to keep an eye on these reviews that appear inspite of no prior history of purchases.
-        These reviews might be due to informal review schemes going on that are heavily influencing the purchasing trend of the cuatomers.
+        These reviews might be due to informal paid review schemes going on that are heavily influencing the purchasing trend of the customers.

-    (3) Each category of products has its own trend.
+    (3) Each category of products showed its own trend.
 Therefore, keeping an eye on them individually might be necessary.